Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Methodology

-Figure \ref{fig:cancellation_process} illustrates the cancellation operations through four fundamental scenarios.
-Each scenario is represented through two complementary visualizations: a Reeb graph (top) and its corresponding continuous function representation (bottom).
-In the Reeb graphs, critical points are depicted as nodes (triangles for extrema, circles for saddle points) with colors indicating scalar values.
-The continuous representation below each graph shows how the scalar function varies across the domain, with colors transitioning from blue (minimum) through green and yellow to red (maximum).
-Candidate edges for cancellation are highlighted in purple, and regions affected by the cancellation are indicated by purple dashed boxes.
+To illustrate cancellation operations, four representative scenarios are shown in Figure \ref{fig:cancellation_process}.
+Each scenario shows the state before (left) and after (right) a cancellation operation applied to a candidate edge of a Reeb graph.
+To better visualize the changes, two complementary representations are displayed for each state: a Reeb graph (top) and the corresponding continuous function (bottom).
+Critical nodes are represented by triangles for extrema and circles for saddles and colors indicate scalar values ranging from blue (minimum) through green and yellow to red (maximum).

-The first scenario (a-b) demonstrates a basic saddle-extremum cancellation.
-The initial configuration in (a) shows a Morse saddle point connected to an extremum via a single edge.
-Following cancellation (b), the algorithm eliminates the extremum while preserving the saddle point and its connections to the broader graph structure.
-The scalar values of vertices within the affected region are carefully adjusted to maintain smooth transitions in the simplified structure.

-The second scenario (c-d) addresses a more complex case: saddle-extremum cancellation involving a degenerate saddle.
-Beginning with a degenerate saddle connected to an extremum (c), the post-cancellation result (d) successfully maintains the saddle's intricate connectivity pattern while removing the extremum, demonstrating the algorithm's ability to handle degenerate critical points.

-The third scenario (e-f) explores saddle-extremum cancellation with a degenerate extremum.
-The post-cancellation configuration (f) shows how the algorithm manages the scalar values of vertices within the highlighted purple region, setting them to match the saddle value.
-The connection between the green saddle and the yellow node is preserved, effectively smoothing the function while maintaining essential topological features.

-The final scenario (g-h) illustrates the cancellation process between two degenerate extrema.
-From the initial state showing two distinct degenerate extrema (g), the algorithm produces a simplified structure (h) that consolidates these extrema into a single node while preserving essential connectivity.
-The scalar values within the purple regions are carefully adjusted to maintain consistency throughout the affected area, allowing to handle complex degenerate cases while preserving topological integrity.

-The algorithm achieves computational efficiency of $O(e \log e)$, where $e$ represents the total number of removed candidate edges, through systematic management of the priority queue structure.
-This implementation maintains both deterministic execution and topological integrity throughout the simplification process, while the priority-based processing ensures consistent handling of cancellation operations.
-The method preserves essential topological structures, including handles and tunnels, during the systematic reduction of the Reeb graph complexity.
-Furthermore, the simplified structure retains precise vertex-graph correspondence and scalar function coherence while preserving critical points and significant topological features.
-This topologically faithful yet reduced representation provides the foundation for the next region growing phase.
+\begin{itemize} \item Scenario (a-b) illustrates saddle-extremum cancellation when both nodes are non-degenerate.
+The operation removes the extremum and its edge, adjusting the scalar values of the vertices to the value of the saddle to preserve continuity.
+The saddle node, now having exactly one incoming and one outgoing edge, becomes regular and is integrated into the merged edge.